apollographql/router/DEVELOPMENT.md

 Use `cargo build --all-targets` to build the project.

-Some tests run against the existing Node.js implementation of the router.
+Some tests run against the existing Node.js implementation of the Apollo Router.
 This requires that the `federation-demo` project is running:

  *  If you have Docker and Docker Compose installed: